xpressio/delicious2firefox/README.md

 # delicious2firefox
-## Synopsis

-Simple script that can be used to export bookmarks from the sqlite database file used by the (now discontinued) [delicious Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/delicious-bookmarks/) (`ybookmarks.sqlite`) to a html file in the [Netscape Bookmark File Format](https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
+Simple script to export bookmarks from `ybookmarks.sqlite` (used by the now discontinued [delicious Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/delicious-bookmarks/) to a html file in the [Netscape Bookmark File Format](https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).

 The script is based on Qiangning Hong's [**RescueDelicious**](https://pypi.python.org/pypi/RescueDelicious).
 Thank you for your great work!

 This is literally my first Python script.
-I hope it might still be useful to someone!
+I hope it may still be of use to someone.

 ## Usage

-    d2f.py <your-ybookmarks.sql-file>
+    d2f.py <your-ybookmarks.sqlite-file>

 This will create a file called "fbm.html", containing all your bookmarks in the Netscape Bookmark File Format.
 This file can be imported to Firefox as described here: https://support.mozilla.org/en-US/kb/import-bookmarks-html-file.